-From April 7th until April 30th, 2021 in compliance with the provisions of the Government, access to the Library is allowed on Wednesday, Thursday and Friday only by appointment to be requested by email indicating the required volumes.
+Due to the current health emergency, access to the library is temporarily permitted on Wednesday, Thursday and Friday only by appointment to be requested by email indicating the required volumes.

 To access the consultation, users must be equipped with personal protective equipment (mask).